Henrik Ibsen: Critical reception

+Personal life

 Ancestry

-Ibsen's ancestry has been a much studied subject, due to his perceived foreignness and due to the influence of his biography and family on his plays.
+Ibsen's ancestry has been a much studied subject, due to both his perceived foreignness and the influence of his biography and family on his plays.
 Ibsen often made references to his family in his plays, sometimes by name, or by modelling characters after them.

 The oldest documented member of the Ibsen family was ship's captain Rasmus Ibsen (1632–1703) from Stege, Denmark.
-His son, ship's captain Peder Ibsen became a burgher of Bergen in Norway in 1726.
-Henrik Ibsen had Danish, German, Norwegian and some distant Scottish ancestry.
+His son, ship's captain Peder Ibsen, became a burgher of Bergen in Norway in 1726.
+Henrik Ibsen had Danish, German, Norwegian, and some distant Scottish ancestry.
 Most of his ancestors belonged to the merchant class of original Danish and German extraction, and many of his ancestors were ship's captains.

 Ibsen's biographer Henrik Jæger famously wrote in 1888 that Ibsen did not have a drop of Norwegian blood in his veins, stating that "the ancestral Ibsen was a Dane".
-This, however, is not completely accurate; notably through his grandmother Hedevig Paus, Ibsen was descended from one of the very few families of the patrician class of original Norwegian extraction, known since the 15th century.
+This, however, is not completely accurate; notably through his grandmother Hedevig Paus, Ibsen was descended from the Paus family, often considered one of the oldest families in Norway.
 Ibsen's ancestors had mostly lived in Norway for several generations, even though many had foreign ancestry.

 The name Ibsen is originally a patronymic, meaning "son of Ib" (Ib is a Danish variant of Jacob).
 The patronymic became "frozen", i.e. it became a permanent family name, in the 17th century.
 The phenomenon of patronymics becoming frozen started in the 17th century in bourgeois families in Denmark, and the practice was only widely adopted in Norway from around 1900.

 Descendants

 From his marriage with Suzannah Thoresen, Ibsen had one son, lawyer, government minister, and Norwegian Prime Minister Sigurd Ibsen.
 Sigurd Ibsen married Bergljot Bjørnson, the daughter of Bjørnstjerne Bjørnson.
-Their son was Tancred Ibsen, who became a film director and was married to Lillebil Ibsen; their only child was diplomat Tancred Ibsen, Jr. Sigurd Ibsen's daughter, Irene Ibsen, married Josias Bille, a member of the Danish ancient noble Bille family; their son was Danish actor Joen Bille.
+Their son was Tancred Ibsen, who became a film director and was married to Lillebil Ibsen; their only child was diplomat Tancred Ibsen, Jr. His male line together with the male-descended lines of the wider Ibsen family he belonged to will end with the deaths of Tancred Jr.'s two daughters.
+Sigurd Ibsen's daughter, Irene Ibsen, married Josias Bille, a member of the Danish ancient noble Bille family; their son was Danish actor Joen Bille.
+Ibsen had an illegitimate child early in his life, not entitled to the family name or inheritance.
+This line ended with his biological grandchildren.